-Associate Headmaster (School Operations)
+Associate Headmaster (Operations)

-The Associate Headmaster (School Operations) has overall responsibility for boarding.
-He works with the Head of Boarding Operations, Housemasters, and other staff to ensure the smooth functioning of the boarding community.
+The Associate Headmaster (Operations) oversees the Boarding Community.
+He works with the Boarding Administrator, Housemasters, and other boarding staff to ensure the pastoral care needs of individuals are met and provides guidance and support to Housemasters as required.